-Although we accept all major insurance providers, it still depends on your insurance policy.
+Although we accept all major insurance providers, it still depends on your insurance plan.
+Different plans from the same insurance company may have different coverage.

 It usually takes 24-48 hours to verify your insurance coverage.
 This highly detailed verification includes eligibility, co-pay, co-insurance, annual allowance, etc. Our staff will reach back to you, by phone or email, with your result.

-Generally, it is the same as a regular visit
+Generally, it is similar to a regular visit at a conventional medical clinic.

 We recommend bringing your medical records, medications and test results, as they can greatly help our practitioners in linking your ailments to the TCM diagnosis.